AkanaInc/Context.io-API-Hook/README.md

     - the container key is found by going to the "Deatils Tab" of the ND cluster, or ND defined in the Policy Manager Console, then looking at the " Container Overview" tab on that page, and copying the "Container Key:" value. ![container key screenshot](https://github.com/pogo61/Google-Sheets-API-Integration/blob/master/Screen%20Shot%202015-03-18%20at%2011.24.45%20am.png "ND Container Key")
 - Login to PolicyManager  example: http://localhost:9900
 - Select the root "Registry" organisation and click on the "Import Package" from the Actions navigation window on the right side of the screen
-  - click on button to browse for the Context.ioLiteAPIHook.zip archive file
+  - Click on button to browse for the Context.ioLiteAPIHook.zip archive file.
-  - make sure select the migrations.properties file
+  - Make sure select the migrations.properties file.
-  - click Okay to start the importation of the hook.
+  - Click Okay to start the importation of the hook.
-- this will create a Context.io Lite API Hook Organisation with the requisite artefacts needed to run the API.
+- This will create a Context.io Lite API Hook Organisation with the requisite artefacts needed to run the API.

 #### Verify Import
 - Expand the services folder in the Context.io Lite API Hook you imported and find Context.io_Lite_API_Helloworld VS